-The Faculty Income Allowance Plan provides income from the University, during the first two years of retirement, to members of the standing faculty who meet the conditions of the FIAP program and wish to retire before reaching the age of seventy.
-The annual income provided is the larger of either a) 82.5% of your academic base salary during the year prior to your retirement or b) 82.5% of the average academic base salary for full professors in your school during that year.
+The Faculty Income Allowance Plan is a severance program that provides income from the University during the first two years of retirement, to members of the standing faculty who meet the conditions of the FIAP program and wish to retire before reaching the age of seventy.
+The annual income provided is the larger of either a) 82.5% of your academic base salary during the year prior to your retirement or b) the smaller of 1) 82.5% of the average academic base salary for full professors in your school during that year or 2) your total compensation (academic base salary plus bonus/administrative stipend/CPUP salary/etc.) during that year.
+Payment is by monthly instalments.

 Some faculty members who retire with benefits from the FIAP continue to work part time for the University, and thus receive additional compensation for this.
 The FIAP is structured as a "severance plan" that provides compensation following a "separation from service."
 It is therefore necessary to limit the level of continued service to below that at which the Internal Revenue Service considers such payments to be "deferred compensation", which is subject to penalties and additional taxes.
-Following IRS guidelines, the maximum level of continued service is set at 20% of previous service.
+Following IRS guidelines, the maximum level of continued service is generally set at 20% of previous service.